crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 │
 │ (WordPress sources)
 │
-└───.ddev (do not change this folder name)
+└───.ddev
 │   │
-│   │ (Cloned sources of a specific WordPress ddev repo) │
-└───my-own-modules (do not change this folder name)
+│   │ (DDEV files)
 │
+└───wp-content/plugins
     │
+    │
-    └───crowdsec-bouncer (do not change this folder name) │
+    └───crowdsec (do not change this folder name)
+       │
        │ (Sources of a this module)